Richard Liversidge

-Richard Liversidge, naturalist, ornithologist and museum director, was born on 17 September 1926 in Blantyre, Nyasaland (now Malawi), and died on 15 September 2003 in Kimberley, South Africa.
+Richard Liversidge (1926-2003) was a naturalist, ornithologist and museum director.
+He was born on 17 September 1926 in Blantyre, Nyasaland (now Malawi), and died on 15 September 2003 in Kimberley, South Africa.

 Early career

 As a youngster, Liversidge lived for various periods in India, Tanzania, Zambia and Zimbabwe, and it was as a schoolboy that his interest in birds originated.
 His initial training, however, was in engineering, when he was apprenticed as a fitter and turner.
 He began at the University of Cape Town, in engineering, in 1946.
 Working full-time as a technician at the university, he then commenced studies in zoology and botany, one subject a year, finally graduating in 1955.
 He took up an appointment as ornithologist at the Port Elizabeth Museum, where he began his study of the ecology of the Cape bulbul which in due course he wrote up for a PhD.

 Subsequently, Liversidge worked as a conservator with the Natal Parks Board.

 Richard Liversidge was the first curator at, and guiding spirit behind, the Tsitsikamma National Park on the south Cape coast.